TREATMENT AT THE VET

 What kills whipworm in dogs?

-Your veterinarian can prescribe a de-worming medication, typically in 3-4 week intervals and then every 3-4 months to help prevent a re-infestation.
+Aside from that, your veterinarian can also prescribe a deworming medication.
+This process requires 3-4 weeks intervals and then every 3-4 months to prevent a re-infestation.

 Are hookworms in dogs treatable?